 I definitely recommend checking out the mobile usability since it will definitely affect your search engine ranking and the mobile user experience of your site if there are any errors detected.

 Besides the Webmaster Tools, Google also offers a great tool for testing your website speed.
 With PageSpeed Insights you can test the website speed of any URL.
 Google exactly tells you what you should fix and what you should consider fixing on your site in order to boost your speed.

 I definitely recommend checking out the W3C validator who provides you with straightforward fixes to make.
 Simply run a W3C test for your website and see which errors appear on your site.
 The W3C validator tool exactly tells you the specific line of code where the error appears.

-Similar to Woorank, nibbler not only checks your website speed, but takes an overall look of how your website is perceived by crawlers and users.
+Similar to Woorank, nibbler not only checks your website speed but takes an overall look on how your website is perceived by crawlers and users.

 The free tool from Nibbler takes a look at more than 20 parameters – such as code quality, internal links, page titles, headings and so on – and provides an overall score (between 0 and 10) for your website.
 Make sure to check your optimization progress regularly with Nibbler.

 Chrome Developer Tools